Data Warehousing

 Unsupervised learning problems further grouped into clustering and association problems.

 Clustering is an important concept when it comes to unsupervised learning.
 It mainly deals with finding a structure or pattern in a collection of uncategorized data.
-Clustering algorithms will process your data and find natural clusters(groups) if they exist in the data.
+Unsupervised Learning Clustering algorithms will process your data and find natural clusters(groups) if they exist in the data.
 You can also modify how many clusters your algorithms should identify.
 It allows you to adjust the granularity of these groups.

 There are different types of clustering you can utilize: